-- Hazard Analysis is a creative process, as it takes an informal input ("system safety") and produces a formal outout (safety requirements).
+- ► Hazard Analysis is a creative process, as it takes an informal input ("system safety") and produces a formal output (safety requirements).
 Its results cannot be formally proven, merely checked and reviewed. - Review plays a key role.
-Therefore, - documents must be readable, understandable, auditable; - analysis must be in well-defined and well-documented format; - all assumptions must be well documented. - Next week: High-Level Specification.
+Therefore, - documents must be readable, understandable, auditable; - analysis must be in well-defined and well-documented format; - all assumptions must be well documented.